Serverless is great for websites. For AI workloads, it's a constant fight.

 npm run build

-pm2 restart my-nextjs-app
+pm2 restart ai-app

 pm2 save